 The Berlin Blockade had several important repercussions in the context of the Cold War:

-- 3.1 Symbolic Power Struggle: The blockade highlighted the power struggle between the Soviet Union and the Western Allies.
-The Soviet aim was to gain control over all of Berlin, while the Western Allies aimed to protect their influence and ensure the freedom of West Berlin.
+3.1 Symbolic Power Struggle: Its main factual content illustrated the conflict of interests between the Soviets and the Western Allies.
+The Soviets wanted to capture all of Berlin and the Western Allies wanted to secure their foothold, and keep West Berlin free.

-- 3.3 NATO Formation: The Berlin Blockade prompted the creation of the North Atlantic Treaty Organization (NATO).
-The Western Allies sought to strengthen their defense against the Soviet Union and ensure collective security.
+3.3 NATO Formation: The necessity of NATO, formed as the result of the so-called Berlin Blockade, refers to the same period.
+The Western Allies wanted to build up their defense against the Soviet Union and to attain collective security.

-- 3.4 Economic Shift: The successful airlift of supplies into West Berlin demonstrated the power of a free-market economy.
-It highlighted the failure of the Soviet command economy and played a role in shaping later economic policies of the Cold War.
+3.4 Economic Shift: The supply of the supplies to West Berlin through the airline showed how effective a free market economy was.
+It focused on the weaknesses of the Soviet command economy and exercised some influence on the further economic policies of the Cold War.

-The Berlin Blockade officially ended in May 1949.
-Despite the failure of their efforts, the Soviet Union continued to maintain a physical and political divide between East and West Germany, which lasted until the reunification in 1990.
-The division would be a defining aspect of the Cold War, with Berlin becoming a poignant symbol of the divided world.
+Although the division of Germany coupled with the Battle of Berlin officially began in September of 1948, the Berlin Blockade officially ended in May 1949.
+Consequently, the Soviet Union persisted in continuing its idea of walking away and creating a physical and political barrier between East and West Germany up until reunification in 1990.
+It would be a characteristic of the Cold War that division would make Berlin a symbol of the divided world.

 4.1 Legacy